-In 2011, Paul Hastings, Texas Home School Coalition’s Public Policy Director at the time, was the only Legislative Liaison for the THSC.
-He worked actively with THSC President Tim Lambert to monitor and testify on various pieces of legislation.
+In 2011, Paul Hastings, THSC’s director of public policy at the time, was the only legislative liaison for THSC.
+He actively worked with THSC President Tim Lambert to monitor and testify on various pieces of legislation.

-THSC learned in 2012 that one of its lead opponents, the Family Law Foundation, was introducing legislation to expand the overreaches of certain sections of current Texas law that allow in-laws to sue for access to or possession of the child.
-THSC decided to expand its legislative capabilities by recruiting five homeschool graduates to help Paul and Tim defend homeschooling and family rights.
+THSC learned in 2012 that one of its leading opponents, the Family Law Foundation, was introducing legislation to expand certain Texas statutes that allow in-laws to sue for access to or possession of children.
+THSC decided to strengthen its legislative capabilities by recruiting five homeschool graduates to help Paul and Tim defend homeschooling and family rights.

-Directly after the 2012 elections, Paul recruited David Huber, Nathan Exley, Trent Williams, Jeremy Newman, and Ben Snodgrass.
+Immediately after the 2012 elections, Paul recruited David Huber, Nathan Exley, Trent Williams, Jeremy Newman and Ben Snodgrass.
 They would become known by the Texas homeschool community as the THSC Watchmen.

-Each of the THSC Watchmen were assigned duties that best used his unique talents.
+Each of the THSC Watchmen was assigned duties that best used his unique talents.
 For example, Ben was appointed to the position of lead policy analyst and Nathan became the publicity manager.
-The THSC Watchmen divided the state representatives and senators into groups and focused on building relationships and effectively communicating with the offices in each of their respective groups.
+The THSC Watchmen also divided the state legislators into groups among themselves.
+They focused on building relationships and effectively communicating with the legislative offices in each of their respective groups.

-Finally, the team kept an open dialogue with many other conservative organizations and activists by attending meetings and networking.
-In total, the team of THSC Watchmen worked over 5,000 hours during the 2013 session.
-They were described by some conservative leaders as the most effective lobby team of the 83rd Legislative Session.
+Finally, the team maintained open dialogue with many other conservative organizations and activists by attending meetings and networking.
+In total, the THSC Watchmen team worked over 5,000 hours during the 2013 session.
+They were described by some conservative leaders as the most effective lobbying team of the 83rd Texas Legislature.

-The 2017 team stopped 21 bills that specifically threatened family rights and successfully amended 14 bills that threatened family rights.
-In addition to this the 2017 Watchmen were able to achieve passage of their #1 priority, passing 9 CPS reforms that will protect families from government overreach.
+The 2017 team stopped 21 bills and amended 14 bills that specifically threatened family rights.
+They were also able to pass their top priority: nine CPS reforms that will protect families from government overreach.

-Consider donating today to help the THSC Watchmen as they continue Keeping Texas Families Free in Austin!
+Consider donating today to help the THSC Watchmen as they continue Keeping Texas Families Free in Austin in 2021!